digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 # Trailer Auxiliary plug

 The trailer plug is the plug that allows for the connection of either a [round 7 pin](#7-pin-round-layout-large), or more commonly, a [7](#7-pin-layout) or [12](#12-pin-layout) pin rectangular trailer connector, for use with a towbar and related accessories.
-The connector is known as a 090 connector, originally manufactured by [Yazaki](../../Credits.md#sources).

 > This plug appears is standard in all Falcons AU-BFIII (1998-2016) and all Territory models, however pinout includes additional wires in later models due to additional features
 {: .block-note}